andrewzwicky/PUBGIS/README.md

 ## Installation

-Download the executable [here](https://github.com/andrewzwicky/PUBGIS/releases/latest) to get started.
-There are no dependencies or installation process.
+To run PUBGIS, download the latest executable [here](https://github.com/andrewzwicky/PUBGIS/releases/latest).
+That's it, there's no dependencies or installation process.

 ## Usage